miquelt9/Summer-Europe-Internships/README.md

 We encourage you to also send your CV with a motivation letter to any company you would like to work for

 · Please feel free to create a pull request, open an issue or contact me for updating this repo (even if it's just a typo!)
+· You can also contribute by fillinf [this form](https://forms.gle/cTkmbD8ZWS38ZhwF8).

 :warning: **This repository is only for internships in Europe.**